jeffwilcox/wp-thememanager/README.md

 # Changelog

-1.0:

-* Initial implementation
+2.0:

+* Windows Phone 8-only support.

+1.5:

+* Adds new feature, Background brush and image brush support via the SetBackground function.

+1.4:

+* Accent color corrections for 8.0.

+1.3.3:

+* Some colors/themes should only be present in Windows Phone 7.x as they were removed/changed in 8.0.
+Adds a logic check that was contributed.

+1.3.2:

+* Fixes an issue with the light theme and setting to dark w.r.t. the system tray progress indicator
+* Removes a throw when reapplying the theme.

+1.3:

+* Merged with fixes from others.

+1.2:

+* Adds Custom Theme support.
+Use `ThemeManager.SetCustomTheme(...)`

 1.1:

 * Adds Accent Brush features and functionality.
 Use the `ThemeManager.SetAccentColor(...)` overrides.

-1.2:

-* Adds Custom Theme support.
-Use `ThemeManager.SetCustomTheme(...)`

-1.3:

-* Merged with fixes from others.

-1.3.2:

-* Fixes an issue with the light theme and setting to dark w.r.t. the system tray progress indicator
-* Removes a throw when reapplying the theme.

-1.3.3:

-* Some colors/themes should only be present in Windows Phone 7.x as they were removed/changed in 8.0.
-Adds a logic check that was contributed.

-1.4:

-* Accent color corrections for 8.0.

-1.5:

-* Adds new feature, Background brush and image brush support via the SetBackground function.
+1.0:

+* Initial implementation